 2. Fewer Luxury Nights or More Budget Stays?

-Some hotel cards, like the Fairmont Visa Signature Card, Chase Hyatt, Ritz-Carlton Rewards Credit Card, and Citi Hilton HHonors Reserve offer 2 nights at almost any of their hotels (Ritz-Carlton and Hilton have exceptions) as a sign-up bonus after meeting minimum spending requirements.
+Some hotel cards, like the Fairmont Visa Signature Card, Chase Hyatt, Ritz-Carlton Rewards Credit Card, and Citi Hilton HHonors Reserve Card offer 2 nights at almost any of their hotels (Ritz-Carlton and Hilton have exceptions) as a sign-up bonus after meeting minimum spending requirements.

 It makes sense to use these for more expensive hotels and resorts, because you’ll get the most value.
 But use your nights for the hotel stays that are important to you!